c-botz/crowkb/docs/instructions.md

 **this document is in progress, just listing possible hold ups for now**

  - For the battery pads, the positive and negative pads are vias.
 Basically, regardless of side, the positive pad is the one closest to the keys and the negative is the one closer to the outer edge.
+I mention it because the silkscreen on the crow side covers the + and - markers.

  - For the power switch, I recommend soldering it to the underside of the pcb, to give room for the battery.
 It works on either side.